Ex-Marine Murders 9-Year-Old Daughter For Alleged Revenge Against Father, Speculation About Mom’s Condition Reported

 “We recently started noticing minor changes but not to a significant point that it would distress, that it would be something of this nature, to take a life,” brother Tony Williams said.
 “Might have been battling something that was unknown to the family at this time,” Williams said.
 “It’s caused now, obviously, a great tragedy.”

 However, Joseph’s family members weren’t the only people to notice changes her behavior.
 Although the family noticed subtle changes, her neighbors reported seeing a bit more.
-The night the murders took place, Joseph’s neighbors saw her closing the hurrican shutters.
+The night the murders took place, Joseph’s neighbors saw her closing the hurricane shutters.

 Fort Lauderdale Police Detective Keven Dupree shared details about the investigation into the murders.
 The police department hopes to determine what may have led to Joseph’s fatal decision.”At this time, detectives are on the scene investigating the cause of death and the circumstances surrounding it,” said Dupree.
 “It’s a very early point in the investigation,” he said.
 “We’re trying to determine what happened.”

-Unfortuantely, there have been many cases involving members of the armed forced who have commited domestic acts of violence toward their spouses and children.
-In fact, many of the cases have been classified as murder suicides and an alarming number of the murders have been associated with post traumatic stress disorder.
+Unfortunately, there have been many cases involving members of the armed forced who have committed domestic acts of violence toward their spouses and children.
+In fact, many of the cases have been classified as murder-suicides, and an alarming number of the murders have been associated with post-traumatic stress disorder.

 Ex-marine mother kills her 9-year-old daughter and herself: 46-year-old Ericka Bellamy Joseph and her 9-year-old… https://t.co/QA3RFjG8fS pic.twitter.com/WsuUqsRvOa